Blows for Obama as key lawmakers come out against Iran deal

 OTHER DEMOCRATS IN FAVOR

-Several Democrats in the House and Senate have already come out in favor of the nuclear deal, including Nancy Pelosi, the House Democratic leader.
-Schumer's colleague from New York, U.S. Senator Kirsten Gillibrand, announced her support on Thursday and on Democratic Senator Tammy Baldwin on Friday released a statement saying she would back the agreement because it "will best serve America's national security interests."
+Several Democrats in both the House and Senate have already come out in favor of the nuclear deal, including Nancy Pelosi, the House Democratic leader.
+Schumer's colleague from New York, U.S. Senator Kirsten Gillibrand, announced her support on Thursday.

 A handful of House Democrats in addition to Engel have said they oppose the deal, including Representative Steve Israel, a member of the chamber's Democratic leadership.

-Schumer said lawmakers would come to their own conclusions but that he would try to persuade other senators to vote against the Iran deal.
-Schumer is currently the No. 3 Democrat in the Senate and is in line to succeed Harry Reid as the party's leader in the chamber when Reid retires in early 2017.
+Schumer said lawmakers would come to their own conclusions but he would try to persuade other senators to vote against the Iran deal.
+Schumer is currently the number three Democrat in the Senate and is in line to succeed Harry Reid as the party's leader in the chamber when Reid retires in early 2017.

 A congressional aide said Engel would vote for a resolution of disapproval and also vote to override an Obama veto if the resolution passed Congress.
 However, Engel did not say he would lobby against the deal among other lawmakers.